raghavj248/Discord_Bot/README.md

 # Discord_Bot
-A live dicord bot using python
+Discord bot using Python and host it in the cloud using Repl.it.